Feature

 Mobilize a prayer walk.
 You could do something similar to what we do in Arizona by mobilizing a 21-day back-to-school prayer-walking initiative.
 (This, of course, can be done any time of year.)
 Individuals, families, and church groups can prayer walk schools in their neighborhood or the school they or their children attend.
 BridgeBuilders’ Reclaim a Generation: 21 Days of Prayer for Schools is a great prayer guide for this.

 One year, a woman was walking near the high school where just a few days prior she had asked God to protect the students during a prayer walk organized by her church.
 While passing by the school, the Lord drew her attention to two cars crammed full of people just sitting in the parking lot.
 She sensed something was terribly wrong.
 When the car doors suddenly flung open, she ran into the school and alerted the principal.
 He locked down the building just seconds before the angry men stormed the front door.
-The principal was able to diffuse the situation and no one was harmed.
+The principal was able to defuse the situation and no one was harmed.
 The Lord honored this woman’s prayers for protection within days of the prayer walk.

 Every Prayer Counts